Fantasy football: Jones, Henry lead Week 14 running back rankings

 Dec.
 9 (UPI) -- Aaron Jones, Derrick Henry, David Montgomery, James Robinson and Nick Chubb top my Week 14 fantasy football running back rankings for 2020.

-Alvin Kamara, Christian McCaffrey, Jonathan Taylor, Chris Carson and Dalvin Cook round out my Top 10 options for the first round of the fantasy football playoffs.
+Alvin Kamara, Jonathan Taylor, Chris Carson, Dalvin Cook and Ronald Jones round out my Top 10 options for the first round of the fantasy football playoffs.

 Melvin Gordon and James Conner also are among my favorite starts this week at the running back position.